hnsl/librcd/README.md

 }
 ```

-For more code examples, covering e.g. strings, memory management and exceptions, see Hannes's blog post.
+For more code examples, covering e.g. strings, memory management and exceptions, see [the announce blog post](https://blog.jumpstarter.io/announcing-librcd-concurrency-segmented-stacks-c).
 You can also check out the source code of librcd (it's rather readable), or [wsr](https://github.com/jumpstarter-io/wsr), a basic web server library written on top of librcd.

 Librcd is **highly non-portable**, and meant to be used mainly for server development, in a controlled environment.
 Only x86_64 Linux is supported, and this is [unlikely to change](https://github.com/jumpstarter-io/librcd/issues/2).
 Furthermore, due to license conflicts, binaries compiled with librcd [cannot currently be legally distributed](https://github.com/jumpstarter-io/librcd/issues/1).